QualInsight/qualinsight-plugins-sonarqube-badges/README.md

 In order to use this plugin, you need to install it, then set SonarQube's ``sonar.core.serverBaseURL`` property to the URL of your SonarQube's server instance.

 This configuration step is mandatory.
-If the ``sonar.core.serverBaseURL`` property is not set, an exception will be thrown and be logged in ``SONAR_HOME/logs/sonar.log`` file.
-If you're using the default value for the property (i.e. ``http://localhost:9000/``), a warning message will be logged instead.
+If the ``sonar.core.serverBaseURL`` property is not set (i.e. default value is used) the plugin may behave incorrectly as SonarQube REST API may be unreachable.

 ### Adding an image link